 The Pah Rah Range is located entirely within Washoe County, Nevada.
-It is quite accessible due to its proximity to Reno-Sparks.
-However, most of the major summits still require at least a 30 minute to one-hour drive to reach the start of the hike.
+It is accessible by Nevada terms due to its proximity to Reno-Sparks.
+However, most of the major summits still require at least a 30 minute to one-hour drive to reach the start of the hike from downtown Reno.

 The best time to hike is probably November through April.
 May through October are probably too hot and too dry, and the area is just way prettier during winter and spring months.

 Primary mountainsThe Pah Rah Mountain Range is shaped like a backwards “C”.
-The southwest side is a ridge that follows east of the Pyramid Highway.
-The highest summit is Spanish Springs Peak at 7401’.
-The northeast side of has the highest mountains.
+The southwest side is a ridge that follows east of the Pyramid Highway and the highest summit on that ridge is Spanish Springs Peak at 7401’.
+The northeast side has the highest mountains and the primary ridge.
 They connect to each other in the south by a connecting ridge of just under 6500’.
 The north and south are separated by the Warm Springs Valley.

-The high, eastern ridge, has three primary summits over 8,000 feet.
+The high, eastern ridge, has three primary named summits over 8,000 feet.

 Virginia Peak: 8,367 feet